Wildlife of Burundi: Mammals

-There are four subspecies of the African buffalo (Syncerus caffer), of which the West African savanna subspecies S. c. caffer found in Burundi number only about 500 now.
+There are four subspecies of the African buffalo (Syncerus caffer), of which the Cape subspecies S. c. caffer found in Burundi number only about 500 now.
 Sitatunga (Tragelaphus speldi) were once found in many swamps in Burundi, but by the 1980s their numbers had dwindled, and the species' present conservation status is unknown.
 Waterbuck (Kobus ellipsiprymnus), also called the defassa waterbuck, was found throughout Burundi in the savanna grass land, then became restricted to the Ruvibu National Park.
 Only were reported in the 1980s and its present status is unknown.
 Lichtenstein's hartebeest (Alcelaphus Lichtensteinii) occurred in the southeast.
 Korrigum (also tsessebe, topi or tiang), Damaliscus lunatus, which were found in the eastern flood plains and savanna grasslands, is now extirpated.
 Impala (Aepyeros melampus), which once inhabited the eastern savannas, is also extirpated.
 Oribi (Ourebia ourebi), which occurred in the eastern and southern savanna and flood plains, is probably extirpated.
 Klipspringer (Oreotragus oreotragus), found in rocky outcrops in the south and east, is now extirpated.
 Grey duiker (Sylvicapra grimmia) is found in large numbers in spite of extensive hunting in the eastern and southern savannas.
 It is found in Ruvubu National Park.